 On the carpet, the movements, with much crawling and walking, are dominated by contact dancing.
 The characters form a trio with variable alignment, at the heart of which is Laurence Yadi.
 Centre of attention and instigator of the movements, she is the focal point through which the figures are made and unmade in subtle combinations that reveal an impossible symmetry and a programmed dispersion.

 Elsewhere, in the distance, come echoes of a parallel life : a barking dog, the sound of a hunting horn, a chant that evokes the sound of crickets; parallel worlds, soon to be closed by the will of the shaman-musician, plunging the stage into darkness and the retinal persistence of an inhabited abyss.

 The piece seeks to delimit the contours of the planes that it juxtaposes ; it does not indulge in trickery and it does not seek to offer consolation.
-While it distils a primitive, pre-reflexive atmosphere, bathing the spectator in a state of dream-like consciousness — “There is something akin to the spirit of magic in this intense liberation of signs…”3— it also speaks of another world, indeed withdrawn, but still bound up with this world.
+While it distils a primitive, pre-reflexive atmosphere, bathing the spectator in a state of dream-like consciousness, it also speaks of another world, indeed withdrawn, but still bound up with this world.
 Laï laï laï laï plays on separation and otherness ; without abolishing them, it reassembles space to bring forth unity.